artlovan/spring-cloud-basics/README.md

 # Ribbon Client Load Balancer

-Demo app to balance the load with @RibbonClient without service discovery.
+Demo app to balance the load with @RibbonClient without service discovery, with custom load distribution ConfigClass.

 1. Start first instance of ribbon-time-service on port 4444
 2. Start second instance of ribbon-time-service on port 5555